A Thorough Review Of The Shopify Short Narrative - And Where It Fails

 Shopify Payments is the simplest way to accept payments online.
 It eliminates the hassle of setting up a third-party payment provider or merchant account and having to enter the credentials into Shopify. ...
 You're automatically set up to accept all major cards as soon as you create your Shopify store.

-Whether you believe in the short thesis as presented by Andrew Left or not, there is nowhere in this entire narrative where Shopify has built a business on a pyramid.
+Whether you believe in the short thesis as presented by Left or not, there is nowhere in this entire narrative where Shopify has built a business on a pyramid.

-III.
-Resignation Letter
+3. Resignation Letter

-At minute 2:10 Left says "when you see what Shopify does its to a level that you cannot even imagine."
+At minute 2:10, Left says "when you see what Shopify does it's to a level that you cannot even imagine."
 He makes reference to the fact that Shopify has a page on its website on how to write a resignation letter.

-I found two posts on Shopify surrounding this subject here is the first, written on May 1, 2017:

-Ready to Become a Full-Time Entrepreneur?
-Here's How to Quit Your Job.
+I found two posts on Shopify surrounding this subject.
+Here is the first, written on May 1, 2017: "Ready to Become a Full-Time Entrepreneur?
+Here's How to Quit Your Job."

-Since there is so much misinformation floating around, I'm not even going to copy and paste the article, I am just taking a screenshot for you to read.
+Since there is so much misinformation floating around, I'm not even going to copy and paste the article, I am just taking a screenshot for you to read:

 So, I won't comment here.
 You decide if that sounds toxic.

-Now, here is the other post that Andrew referred to:
+Now, here is the other post that Left referred to:

 Again, I'll refrain from subjective analysis and let you decide how disturbing this is to you.

-IV.
-Creating a Business
+4. Creating a Business

-At minute 3:20 Left discusses some dubious opportunities that Shopify offers clients -- namely to buy goods from other vendors, like Alibaba (Ali Express), and then re-sell them in the United States for more.

-For those that aren't familiar with this practice, this is actually quite a popular approach and is most used on Amazon.com.
+At minute 3:20, Left discusses some dubious opportunities that Shopify offers clients -- namely to buy goods from other vendors, like Alibaba (Ali Express), and then re-sell them in the U.S.for more.
+For those who aren't familiar with this practice, this is actually quite a popular approach and is most often used on Amazon.com.

-On June 15th of this year, Yahoo!
-Finance actually penned an article "Think you're buying on Amazon?
-It's actually from Alibaba".

-The article goes onto explain how people do this, with great regularity.
-Now, if the argument is that this is an odd business model, or that it violates FTC rules if promoted by the reseller (like Amazon or Shopify), then he may have an argument, I'm not a lawyer.
+On June 15th of this year, Yahoo Finance actually published an article titled "Think you're buying on Amazon?
+It's actually from Alibaba."
+The article goes on to explain how people do this, with great regularity.
+Now, if the argument is that this is an odd business model or that it violates FTC rules if promoted by the reseller (like Amazon or Shopify), then he may have an argument -- I'm not a lawyer.

-When it comes down to it, Left's final proclamation here is at minute 3:56: "This is a business opportunity and this will require the same business opportunities disclosures that other have in this country."
+When it comes down to it, Left's final proclamation on this is at minute 3:56: "This is a business opportunity and this will require the same business opportunities disclosures that other have in this country."
 That's true, but it doesn't feel like a bearish thesis to support a 50% stock drop.

-"On their last conference call I think they may have had 13,000 partners.
+Finally, at minute 4:10, Left discusses Shopify's partners: "On their last conference call I think they may have had 13,000 partners.
 And you might ask, who are these partners?
-Well a few thousand of them, maybe a thousand of them might be technology developers, but the rest of them are bloggers and influencers [] and are actually being paid by Shopify."
+Well a few thousand of them, maybe a thousand of them might be technology developers, but the rest of them are bloggers and influencers ... and are actually being paid by Shopify."

 Left's issue here again is with FTC rules.
 He notes an FTC page where it reads that "FTC Staff reminds Influencers and Brands to Clearly Disclose Relationship."

-If go to that post and read it, it is in fact, as the title alludes to, "a reminder."
+If you go to that post it is, in fact, as the title alludes to, "a reminder."
 It's primarily focused on social media stars:

 After reviewing numerous Instagram posts by celebrities, athletes, and other influencers, Federal Trade Commission staff recently sent out more than 90 letters reminding influencers and marketers that influencers should clearly and conspicuously disclose their relationships to brands when promoting or endorsing products through social media.

-It's definitely possible that this is happening at Shopify, and yes, if so the influencers are already or will need to soon, disclose that relationship.
-This FTC note was written on April 19th, 2017.
+It's definitely possible that this is happening at Shopify, and if so the influencers are already or will need to soon disclose that relationship.
+This FTC note was written on April 19, 2017.
+Let's look at what's at stake here.

-If what Andrew Left is revealing is true, this is not a false business, it's simply noting a requirement of a disclaimer.
-Something to the effect of:

-"The author of this post was compensated by Shopify for this content."
+If what Left is revealing is true, this is not a false business -- it's simply noting a requirement of a disclaimer.
+Something to the effect of: "The author of this post was compensated by Shopify for this content."

-I don't exactly know what the right wording is, it is, after all, legalize, but this is the accusation, that blog posts don't have this notification, not that using influencers is somehow illegal.
+I don't exactly know what the right wording is as, after all, it's legalese.
+But the accusation is that blog posts don't have this notification, not that using influencers is somehow illegal.
 The very basis of worldwide advertising rests on influencers (read: celebrities).
 Again, this really started with influencers on social media, say someone showcasing a beauty product while getting compensated by the brand.
-The FTC "reminded" everyone involved that a disclaimer was required ("I'm going to show you this new great face wash, and I want everyone to know that [fill in brand name] has compensated me for this review.")
+The FTC "reminded" everyone involved that a disclaimer was required ("I'm going to show you this new great face wash, and I want everyone to know that [fill in brand name] has compensated me for this review.").

-So those are Andrew Left's statements.
-Again, you can watch the whole 7 minute video above.
+So those are Left's statements.
+Again, you can watch the whole seven-minute video above.

 Conclusion